Ultimate Mark

 I hope you'll look forward to seeing what will be born from this work and its combination of mobile suits and other realistic mecha, the human energy that controls them, and the people known as Newtypes and Cyber-Newtypes.
 Rather than getting caught up with only human drama or only mecha information, we'll be mixing them both, and working hard in the second half to make this the best of all real robot shows.

 Translator's Note: After working as chief production manager on the Tomino-directed Xabungle, Dunbine, and L-Gaim, Uchida served as a producer on Z Gundam, Gundam ZZ, Char's Counterattack, and Gundam 0080, as well as assorted SD Gundam video and film releases.
-Uchida subsequently produced the Sunrise super robot series Raijin-Oh, Gambaruger, and Go-Saurer, and was credited with planning on Overman King Gainer, Code Geass: Lelouch of the Rebellion, and the Turn A Gundam and Z Gundam: A New Translation films.
+Uchida subsequently produced the Sunrise super robot series Raijin-Oh, Gambaruger, and Go-Saurer, and was credited with planning on Overman King Gainer, Code Geass: Lelouch of the Rebellion, and the ∀ Gundam and Z Gundam: A New Translation films.
 From 2008 to 2014, he served as president of Sunrise.
 Born in September 1953, Uchida was 31 years old when Z Gundam began its broadcast run.

 Chief Production Manager